captionpoint/captionpoint-plays/THE-ROOMMATE.md

 ---
 With you.
 ---
-And if it doesn't go well, then forget it!
+And if it doesn’t go well, then forget it!
 ---
-I wasn't cut out for it!
+I wasn’t cut out for it!
 ---
-We'll forget it!
+We’ll forget it!
 ---
-It'll be like it never happened.
+It’ll be like it never happened.
 ---
 But if it goes well
 ---
 then you see how you feel about that.
 ---
 ## ROBYN:
-Sharon...
+Sharon…
 ---
 ## SHARON:
 One foot in the grave,
 ---
-who would I even tell.
+who would I even tell?
 ---
 ## ROBYN:
 Sharon, I told you,